TadiMercury/HypDevCapstoneProjects/README.md

 These projects will be created covering the following topics:
 * Introduction to Programming - 4 Capstone Projects
-* Introduction to SoftWare Engineering
+* Introduction to SoftWare Engineering - 3 Capstone Projects
-* Advanced Software Engineering
+* Advanced Software Engineering - 2 Capstone Projects

-These programming projects cover a wide range of tasks in the following languages:
+These programming projects cover a wide range of tasks in the following languages and technologies:
 * Python
 * Java
+* MySQL
+* Machine Learning - SkLearn, NumPy, Pandas, MatplotLib